hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ## Configuration

 After you've successfully installed Eww, you can move onto configuring it.
 There are a few examples listed in the [Readme](https://github.com/elkowar/eww).
-We highly recommend you also read through the [Configuration options](https://elkowar.github.io/eww/configuration.html).
+It's also highly recommend to read through the
+[Configuration options](https://elkowar.github.io/eww/configuration.html).

 {{< hint type=important >}}